Inside Sales vs. Outside Sales: How Are They Different?

 What is outside sales?

-Outside sales refers to selling in a variety of locations, which requires sales development representatives to be agile and flexible.
-You'll need to adapt your sales pitch to each situation since environments could range from trade shows and conventions, to field sales meetings, to door-to-door.
-Building relationships in person can be more effective for answering questions and closing sales.
+Outside sales refers to selling in various locations, which requires sales development representatives to be agile and flexible.
+You'll need to adapt your sales pitch to each situation since environments range from trade shows and conventions to field sales meetings to door-to-door.
+Building in-person relationships can be more effective for answering questions and closing sales.

 Outside sales duties and responsibilities

-Here’s a breakdown of some of the duties in outside sales.
+Explore some of the duties in outside sales:

 • Developing and maintaining relationships with customers